mlodz/steve-sample-project/README.md

 # This is a practice project to setup Node + Express + React

-Run `npm start` to start the react dev server.
+Run `npm start` to start both the the react dev server and express backend.

-Run `npm run node-server` to start the backend nodejs server.
-Restart it anytime you make backend changes.

 Setup node api endpoints in `src/lib/api/`.